 - 1. Select an altitude sufficient to continue through a series of at least three 360° turns.
-Approximate altitude: 4500' AGL. - 2.
+Approximate entry altitude: 4000' AGL. - 2.
 Complete the flow check and CRAGS. - a.
 The propeller control should be placed full forward in the high RPM position. - 3.
 Pick a visual reference point to assist in maintaining heading. - 4.
 Perform this maneuver at or below maneuvering speed. - a.
-15" MP and propeller full forward should yield approximately 100 KIAS. - 5.
-Extend the gear at or below 140 KIAS. - 6.
+18" MP and propeller full forward should yield approximately 110 KIAS. - 5.
+Extend the gear at or below 129 KIAS. - 6.
 Select a suitable ground reference point. - 7.
-Abeam the reference point, close the throttle and turn the carburetor heat ON. - Altitude should be maintained as the aircraft slows to best glide speed +10 KIAS. - b.
+Abeam the reference point, close the throttle. - a.
+Altitude should be maintained as the aircraft slows to best glide speed +10 KIAS. - b.
 Maintain best glide speed +10 KIAS throughout the duration of the maneuver. - 8.
 Apply wind-drift correction to track a constant radius circle around the selected reference point with a bank angle not to exceed 60° at steepest point in the turn. - 9.
 Divide your attention between the airplane control and ground track while maintaining coordinated flight. - 10.
 Upon completion of each 360° turn, momentarily advance half throttle to clear the engine. - 11.
 Maintain the specified airspeed, +/-10 KIAS, and roll out facing the predetermined visual reference point +/-10°. - 12.
+Retract the landing gear. - 13.
 After the maneuver is complete, trim the aircraft for cruise and complete the flow check.